 The three-way trail intersection up on the saddle is around NN 1472 7240, 645m.
 It took me 90 minutes to cover the 3.5 kilometers of trail from Achintee House to that intersection.

-The Ben Nevis summit trail branches to the south and climbs, and it's another 5 kilometers and 699 meters of elevation gain to the summit.
-At that point you are just about half-way to the summit in elevation.
+The Ben Nevis summit trail branches to the south and climbs, and from there it's another 5 kilometers and 699 meters of elevation gain to the summit.
+At this point you are just about half-way to the summit in elevation.

 Various trekking guides estimate the time required from here as 2 to 3 hours to ascend, and 3 to 5 hours to ascend and return to this point.
 My times were right in the middle of those estimates, even including frequent breaks to take in the view and a lengthy stop to eat my lunch on the way up.